Co-op & Internship FAQ

 Engineering and Computer Science majors tend to make between $14-22 per hour.
 Business majors tend to make between $12-$18 per hour.
 Liberal Arts and Sciences majors tend to make $10-$15 per hour.
 Your salary may differ depending on your skills, the type of organization, and how far along you are in school.

-During the fall and spring semesters, students can begin the process of joining co-op or obtain assistance in finding an internship by scheduling an appointment with a Career Advisor in the O’Brien Center for Student Success located on the second floor of the Sakowich Campus Center.
-Students can also upload their resumes on the Advantage system for review and search for intern and co-op openings on the system.
+During the fall and spring semesters, students can begin the process of joining co-op by scheduling an appointment with a Career Advisor in the O’Brien Center for Student Success located on the second floor of the Sakowich Campus Center.
+Students can also upload their resumes on the Advantage system for review and search for co-op openings on the system.
 It is important for students considering the co-op program to meet with an advisor during the first month of the semester preceding their target work term as there are specific deadlines for joining the co-op program.

-If I want hands-on experience, are there alternatives to cooperative education and internships?
+If I want hands-on experience, are there alternatives to cooperative education?

 Yes, we support all types of experiential education.
 We encourage all students to utilize our services in the O’Brien Center for Student Success.
 We can assist you in resume writing, interviewing, job search techniques, and securing volunteer and job shadowing, opportunities.
 Come in and make an appointment with a Career Advisor.